 or

+(ba) if, in the CEO’s opinion, the applicant, or a person acting for or on behalf of the applicant, may be liable to prosecution for an offence that is prescribed for the purposes of section 224; or

+(bb) if the authorisation is suspended under section 224; or

 (b) on any other ground specified in a relevant management plan or prescribed in the regulations.

 (3) If the CEO receives an application referred to in subsection (1), the CEO must, as soon as practicable after receiving the application, notify the Registrar of the application.